This post may contain affiliate links which is shown by a *. This means if you click on a link I may get a small commission at no cost to you.

 If you feel like you’ve exhausted all these money-saving techniques then why not try making some extra income.

 There are no rules to say you can’t earn a little on the side while you’re at home either.
 Depending on how much money you earn, depends on the rules, but the 10 keeping in touch days need to be remembered.

-If you’re just selling on eBay then there’s no need to declare anything.
-If you decide to make some money freelancing, then that has to come out of your 10 keeping in touch days and declared the following tax year.
+If you’re just selling your personal items on eBay or Facebay then there’s no need to declare anything.
+If you decide to make some money freelancing or plan on starting your own online business from home, then that has to come out of your 10 keeping in touch days and declared the following tax year.